arshajii/rho/README.md

 So far...
 ---------

-The language is still in its very early stages of development.
+The language is still in its early stages of development.
 So far, the following have been implemented and tested:

 - Parser and compiler
 - ~~Rudimentary~~ object system